Edoar-do/HuBERT-ECG/README.md

 - [11/2024] This repository has been made public!

 ## Model weights
-All our models are accessible on Hugging Face 🤗 [(https://huggingface.co/Edoardo-BS)] under CC BY-NC 4.0 license
+All our models, SSL pretrained and finetuned, are accessible on Hugging Face 🤗 [(https://huggingface.co/Edoardo-BS)] under CC BY-NC 4.0 license

 ## Installation